TO APPLY FOR SHELTER IN THE GATEWAY CENTER:

 What are the qualifications needed for a man to enter into the Mission’s Christian Living Program?

-The first qualification would be to be a resident of our Emergency Shelter.
+The first qualification is being a resident of our Emergency Shelter.
 Men in our shelter will be identified and qualified by our Shelter Manager prior to entering the Christian Living Program.
 Many times, I am asked if a man wanting to enter the Christian Living Program must be a Christian.
 The answer is NO. We accept men of all faiths, or even if the candidate has no faith, he may enter the Christian Living Program.
 The main qualification, our staff is looking for in one of our Gateway Center guests, is the realization that there needs to be change in their lives.
 Many, in the homeless population, have been doing the same things over and over again through the years, expecting different results.
 When a man, in our Gateway Center (emergency shelter), comes to the realization that he needs to change his life to move forward, he is ready for CLP.